Planes of the Human Eye

 • Planar model: annotated multi-view — the same planar breakdown with plane outlines made visible, paired with five additional angle studies so you can map every facet of the orbital structure from any approach

 • Colour-coded orbital regions — every distinct anatomical zone of the eye area identified and colour-separated on the planar model, covering the superciliary ridge, superior and inferior orbital rims, supratarsal crease, upper and lower eyelids, lacrimal caruncle, medial commissure, tear trough, glabella, mid cheek groove, and orbitomalar groove.
-This is the illustration that makes the invisible visible

 • Labelled landmark reference — the same orbital model in neutral grey with all landmarks annotated, designed as a clean, printable reference for use at the desk or sculpture stand